How to Think Bigger about Law Firm Growth

 Growing your law firm from small or mid-sized to a larger firm requires careful planning and strategizing.
 If you started your firm as a solo attorney, you may already have completed some of these exercises.
 But now it’s time to think bigger about law firm growth.

-Each firm will find a unique path forward to success, but these important steps will help ease your law firm’s growing pains.
+Each firm will find its own unique path to success, but these important steps will help ease your law firm’s growing pains.

-Before you take any steps forward, create a clear growth plan that outlines your law firm’s growth goals for the next year, five years, 10 years and beyond, as well as the related resources.
-Because they’re so busy with the daily work of practicing law, many firms don’t take time to strategize.
-But this plan sets the foundation for your business decisions should be made; without guiding principles or goals, strategic growth is nearly impossible.
+As a first step, create a clear growth plan that outlines your law firm’s goals for the next year, five years, 10 years and beyond.
+Because they’re so busy practicing law every day, many firms don’t take time to strategize from a business perspective.
+But it’s an important step towards building a strong foundation for your firm.
+Without guiding principles or goals, strategic growth and business decision-making is nearly impossible.

-Include a detailed, projected organizational chart while developing your strategy.
+Include a detailed organizational chart while developing your strategy.
 This document forecasts each department’s development and expansion, as well as the number of projected employees in each.
-Correlate each stage of law firm growth with the necessary resources and budget.
+Connect each stage of law firm growth with the necessary resources and budget.

 Build a Successful Culture